Sensory Shaker Bottles for Baby

 Fine Motor Work for Toddlers and Preschoolers

 This activity is so easy to put together and fun for different ages.
-My Toddler and nephew (both 16 months old) were immediately loving this one.
+My Toddler and niece and nephew (both 16 months old) were immediately loving this one.
 They saw the pile of crafting pom poms and the bottles on the table and were instantly popping the fuzz balls into the empty water bottles.

 NOTE: If you try this activity with little ones who love to explore with their mouths, please keep a very close eye on them.
 Or put this one on hold for a few months.